Holding a Black Lives Matter Sign in America's Most Racist Town: Background

-Prior to "Holding a Black Lives Matter Sign in America's Most Racist Town", Bliss' previous videos were notable for touching on other social issues, including 2014's "10 Hours of Walking in NYC as a Woman", a video where actress Shoshana Roberts walks for ten hours through all areas of Manhattan compiling the frequent catcalling that she experienced.
-The video spawned numerous parodies, including a Funny or Die satire where the woman is replaced with a man, and another where the woman is replaced with North Korean Supreme Leader Kim Jong-Un.
-The video also inspired numerous serious variations, including one where the woman in question is wearing a hijab.
+Before Bliss created "Holding a Black Lives Matter Sign in America's Most Racist Town", Bliss made other videos about social issues, including 2014's "10 Hours of Walking in NYC as a Woman", which documents the catcalls aimed at actress Shoshana Roberts as she walks through Manhattan.
+The video spawned parodies, including a Funny or Die satire that replaces the woman with a man, and another in which the woman is replaced with North Korean Supreme Leader Kim Jong-Un.
+The video also inspired numerous serious variations, including one where the woman is wearing a hijab.

+Bliss told The Washington Post that he decided to make the video because he "felt like many of the protests were "preaching to the choir.
+These conversations should probably be happening in places where you wouldn't expect them if you really want to take that leap and get people to better understand you're fighting for."

-Bliss also organized a stunt where 100 men were promised to go on a Tinder date with a woman, only to be led to a crowded club populated by the other men.
+In 2022, Bliss organized a stunt where 100 men were promised to go on a Tinder date with a woman, only to be led to a crowded club populated by the other men.
 In order to date the woman, the men had to compete in a Hunger Games-esque competition.

-Filming

-"Holding a Black Lives Matter Sign in America's Most Racist Town" was filmed over the course of three days using a GoPro camera strapped to Bliss' chest, which meant that a hole had to be cut through his T-shirt for the camera to be able to film Bliss' interactions.
-On why Bliss decided to film in Harrison, he told The Washington Post that "(I) felt like many of the protests were “preaching to the choir.
-These conversations should probably be happening in places where you wouldn’t expect them if you really want to take that leap and get people to better understand you’re fighting for."

-On average, Bliss states that he spent around eight hours per day holding the sign around Harrison.
-July 9, his first day, was spent on a busy intersection.
-July 10 and 11, his second and third days filming, were spent outside of a Walmart supercenter.

-The entirety of the video features real-time captions in the same font as Bliss' previous viral video "10 Hours of Walking in NYC as a Woman".